nsando84/Employee-Management-System/README.md

   - User can modify employees roles and management through interface.
   - User can create new roles, management roles, and departments.
   - User can remove employees, roles, and departments.
-  - User can view budget by entire company, or by department.
+  - User can view budget for all departments, or per department.

 ---